hnordquist/INCC6/readme.txt

 Closed issues

+ 103 Transfer measurement selection dlg just like INCC5 102 NCD file prcesing drops input
-  98 Acquisition measurement termination conditions NYI 97 DB issues with non En language and region settings 94 Add a comment column to the various measurement reports dialogues 93 File or folder query for list mode input files confusing 92 File locations are not fully coherent
+  98 Acquisition measurement termination conditions on dlgs NYI 97 DB issues with non En language and region settings 94 Add a comment column to the various measurement reports dialogues 93 File or folder query for list mode input files confusing 92 File locations are not fully coherent
   88 Show type (SR or LM) on facility setup dlg
-  85 Implement full SQL database implementation
-  83 Selecting isotopics for use
+  85 Implement full SQL database implementational implementation 83 Selecting isotopics for use
   82 Implement the report subsection filter feature
   81 Tools for managing large sets of isotopics and items